 Dr. Veronica McGowan—Dr. McGowan holds a PhD in Academic Leadership from Widener University, a Masters in Elementary Ed with a K-12 Special Ed certificate, and a Bachelors in Computer Science.
 She has taught K-16 computer science for over twenty years, most recently as Director, Intergenerational Computer Center at Oklahoma City University.
 She serves as President-Elect ISTE SIGCT, Editor-in-chief Journal for Computing Teachers, on the Editorial Review Board for International Journal of Multicultural Education and the International Journal of Qualitative Studies in Education, and as a Peer Reviewer for CSTA’s Conference.
 She holds 7 certificates at national colleges and University.
 She is the author of ten peer-reviewed articles in her field and one book.
 She has developed curriculum for k-12 for the past 20 years and brings a wealth of experience, knowledge, and ideas to Structured Learning.
 We look forward to her insights.

-Jacqui Murray—Jacqui Murray has been teaching K-8 technology for 15 years.
-She is the editor/author of over a hundred tech ed resources including a K-8 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum.
-She is an adjunct professor in tech ed, CSG Master Teacher, webmaster for four blogs, an Amazon Vine Voice book reviewer, CAEP reviewer, CSTA presentation reviewer, freelance journalist on tech ed topics, and a weekly contributor to TeachHUB.
-You can find her resources at Structured Learning.
+Jacqui Murray—Jacqui Murray has been teaching K-18 technology for 30 years.
+She is the editor/author of over a hundred tech ed resources including a K-12 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum.
+She is an adjunct professor in tech ed, Master Teacher, webmaster for four blogs, an Amazon Vine Voice, CSTA presentation reviewer, freelance journalist on tech ed topics, contributor to NEA Today, and author of the tech thrillers, To Hunt a Sub and Twenty-four Days.